 What is a cluster?

-The key to a great piece of content is a great idea.
-But as we all know, ideas are cheap, execution is everything.
+The key to a great piece of content is a great idea, but great ideas that aren’t put into action simply remain ideas and lay forgotten.
 Content clustering helps you with the execution part by maximising the organic distribution of your ideas.

 Great ideas are hard to come by but when we happen to stumble upon one we don’t do them enough justice because we minimise their distribution.
 So many of our best ideas will exist as just a blog post, or just a video and live solely on our websites or the very small number of platforms we’ve chosen to work with.
 This makes these ideas easy to forget, and in most cases will achieve very little penetration with our target audiences.